‘She was supermom’ Brother, best friend remember Duluth mom who died trying to save daughter’s life

 “Now knowing that she can rest, and she’s at peace, I can pick up the baton and continue on,” he said.

 Patricia did go back to work on Friday, September 11; and she did decorate Sarah’s desk.
-It included a fake tiara, similar to one Sarah gave her for her birthday.
+The decorations included a fake crown, as she returned the favor for a tiara Sarah gave her for her birthday.

 “I had to make sure at school, that I gave her, her final crown at work,” said Patricia.